skypto/yelpcamp/README.md

 An App that provides users with information about various campgrounds available in specific locations.
 It also provides comments and reviews from other users.

+# V13.0.0
+Remote hosting[DB on MLab, Node App on Heroku)
+* Host node app on Heroku
+* Connect node app to new database on mLab
+* Migrate the changes to hosted app on Heroku

 # V12.0.0
 Dynamic Pricing for camp booking
-This makes it possible to specify the cost of a campground during creation
+This makes it possible to specify the cost of a campground during creation Connect to new database instance for this experiment "mongodb://localhost/yelp_camp_v12"

 # V11.1.0
 Visual Enhancement of Landing Page